-10. The promise of Revelation 3:10, Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth.
 Obviously, the truth about the time of the Rapture can be found only in Scripture.
 The Protestant Reformation was based essentially on this return to the authority of the Bible and "salvation by grace without the works of the law".
 The Reformers (Luther, Calvin, et al) did not do very much work regarding prophecy and so they are not safe nor reliable guides to follow in this area.
 It would not be until the 1800s and the start of the so-called "Plymouth Brethren" movement when prophetical truths began to be opened up.
-We may not agree with everything John Nelson Darby or William Kelly wrote with regards to dispensationalism and pre-tribulation understanding of prophecy, but there is no arguing how much of a debt we owe these men.
+We may not agree with everything John Nelson Darby or William Kelly wrote with regards to dispensationalism and pre-tribulation understanding of prophecy, but there is no arguing how much of a debt we owe these men and others like them.
 There have been references to the pretribulation rapture as early as the 4th century and the 1700s, so it is not a new doctrine, nor can John Nelson Darby or the Plymouth Brethren be "charged" with creating this doctrine.
-The Plymouth Brethren were very instrumental in recovering, systematizing and promoting these doctrines but they did not originate them.
+The "Plymouth Brethren" were very instrumental in recovering, systematizing and promoting these doctrines but they did not originate them.

-5:10 Who^a died^{aorist active participle} for us,^b that, whether we wake^{present subjunctive} or sleep,^{present subjunctive} we should live^{aorist active subjunctive} together with him.^c
+5:10 Who died for us, that, whether we wake present subjunctive or sleep, present subjunctive we should live aorist active subjunctive together with him.